foohasmallya/tfx/docs/guide/index.md

 #### Driver and Publisher

-The driver supplies metadata to the executor by querying the metadata store, while the publisher accepts the results of the executor and stores them in metadata.
-As a developer you will typically not need to interact with the driver and publisher directly, but messages logged by the driver and publisher may be useful during debugging.
+The driver supplies metadata to the executor by querying the metadata store, while the publisher accepts the results of the executor and stores them in the metadata store.
+As a developer, you will typically not need to interact with the driver and publisher directly, but messages logged by the driver and publisher may be useful during debugging.
 See [Troubleshooting](#troubleshooting).

 #### Executor

 The executor is where a component performs its processing.
-As a developer you write code which runs in the executor, based on the requirements of the classes which implement the type of component that you're working with.
+As a developer, you write code which runs in the executor based on the requirements of the classes which implement the type of component that you're working with.
 For example, when you're working on a [Transform component](transform.md) you will need to develop a `preprocessing_fn`.